 Check out a couple of different options you have when holding your yarn for stranded knitting — and feel free to try out your own variation.

 To see both hands in action, I pulled up Patty Lyons’s Improve Your Knitting class where Patty demonstrates combining both continental and English style using a simple Fair Isle swatch.
-Bluprint instructor Eunny Jang also uses this technique to make the banded yoke in her Choose Your Own Sweater Adventure class.
+Craftsy instructor Eunny Jang also uses this technique to make the banded yoke in her Choose Your Own Sweater Adventure class.

 To try it, hold one strand of yarn in the left hand and the other strand of yarn in the right hand.
 When you need to knit with the left strand of yarn, pick the strand with your needle English style.
 When you need to knit with the right strand of yarn, throw the yarn continental style.

 I like this style because it seems to move quickly.
 I’m not constantly picking up and dropping different strands of yarn.